 4. Internet safety

 Sit your child down and speak to them about the importance of internet safety.
 Make sure you emphasise what information they should and shouldn’t share, and the reasons they shouldn’t speak to strangers.
 Don’t treat it as scare-mongering; you’re just trying to get them to understand better the risks involved with using the internet.
 These are things that we had to learn about as the internet grew bigger and more extensive, so it’s only sensible that we pass our findings along to the next generation.
+Now and again take the time to watch the programmes and shows that they do.
+Check out projects like this cyberghost vpn review to see how things should be done.
 Older children especially need to understand the importance of responsible internet use, and behaving respectfully to others, even anonymously.
 Make sure they realise that you can see what they’re doing on the computer, but also the importance of coming to talk to you about anything that makes them uncomfortable, or that they find peculiar.

 Television shows don’t have to just be mindless cartoons – try to make sure that everything they watch has some educational purpose that is age appropriate.
 For younger children, good programs teach them social or emotional skills and display excellent role models.
 For older children, choose a show in which the educational aspect is integrated fully into the content of the show, but plays heavy emphasis on the importance of education – Horrible Histories is a brilliant example of this.
 If you catch a few minutes of the show, they’re watching, follow it up with them afterwards.
 Ask questions about what they learned, and what they enjoyed.
 This helps cement the content in their memory, and also reinforces the educational aspect of television watching.